ciscon/vim/pack/vimspector/opt/vimspector/README.md

 path when calling the command.

 Advanced users may wish to automate the process of loading and saving, for example by adding `VimEnter` and `VimLeave` autocommands.
-It's recommented in that case to use `silent!` to avoid annoying errors if the file can't be read or writtten.
+It's recommended in that case to use `silent!` to avoid annoying errors if the file can't be read or written.

 The simplest form of automation is to load the vimspector session whenever you start vim with a session file.
 This is as simple as doing this: